 #1 Hire a Professional Wedding Planner

-Trying to plan every detail of your wedding by yourself might seem like a fun idea at first, but from thousands of miles away, multiple hours of time difference and many unknown variables that often don’t arise until you arrive, you’ll find out quickly why hiring a wedding coordinator is a lifesaver.
-Hawaii Wedding has many years and countless weddings under their belt, and offer thorough planning services for every budget.
+Trying to plan every detail of your wedding by yourself might seem like a fun idea at first, but from thousands of miles away, multiple hours of time difference, and many unknown variables that often don’t arise until you arrive, you’ll find out quickly why hiring a wedding coordinator is a lifesaver.
+Simple Maui Wedding has many years and countless weddings under their belt, and offer thorough planning services with the best Maui wedding packages.

 #2 Choose the Right Photographer